Thinking you're OK to drive the morning after a heavy night on the booze is a mistake

-Any amount of alcohol affects your ability to drive.
-Tolerance to alcohol depends on a combination of factors: weight, age, gender, stress and recent food consumption.
-Alcohol affects everybody's driving for the worse.
-It creates a feeling of overconfidence, makes judging distance and speed more difficult and slows your reactions so it takes longer to stop.
+Even a small amount of alcohol will affect your ability to drive.
+It creates a feeling of over confidence, makes judging distance and speed more difficult and slows your reactions so it takes longer to stop.

 Your tolerance to alcohol depends on a combination of factors, such as your weight, age and gender.
 Stress levels and recent food consumption can also affect how your body reacts to alcohol.
 It can also be difficult to gauge exactly how many units are in each alcoholic drink that you’ve consumed (particularly if you have been pouring your own drinks at home).
 There simply is no safe way of knowing how much alcohol that you can drink and stay under the legal limit for drinking and driving.